11rchitwood/emdee/README.md

 # emdee

-An environment for literate programming — where your documentation, code, and tests are the same file.
+A lisp for literate programming — where your documentation, code, and tests are the same file.

 Stop writing docs, logic, and tests in three separate places.
 Write them all at once in a single `.emdee` file.

 ## The idea